mpram/IoT_Academy/Month_2/Day_2/readme.md

 ![IoT explorer](./media/explorer-tags.png 'IoT Explorer')

-5. Now that you know some of the tools available complete the rest of the tags assignment for the devices with you prefer tool.
+5. Now that you know some of the tools available complete the rest of the tags assignment for the devices with your prefer tool.

 ## **Exercise 3: Querying Devices** ##

 1. To query your devices, you can use the **Query explorer**.
-Go to your IoT Hub, **Explorers**, then clikc in **Query Explorer** now you should be able to write your queries on the right side panel.
+Go to your IoT Hub, **Explorers**, then click in **Query Explorer** now you should be able to write your queries on the right side panel.

 ![IoT explorer](./media/query-explorer.png 'IoT Explorer')